Redesigning a Global Affiliate Marketing Platform

 Most common issues

-Poor usability leads to frustration and dissatisfaction among users, negatively impacting their overall experience with the software.
+• Reduced User Satisfaction: Poor usability caused frustration and dissatisfaction among users, harming their overall experience.

 • Decreased Productivity: